JDDavenport/CSVmanipulation/README.md

 Burn up generator app

-This app is used to generate burnup charts for up to 5 increments.IT DOES NOT WORK ON INTERNET EXPLORER :)
+This app is used to generate burnup charts for up to 5 increments.
+IT DOES NOT WORK ON INTERNET EXPLORER :)

 HOW TO:
 1. Download Excel file from Jira